Plan your visit to Hughenden

 Exploring the gardens

-Our gardens are looking lovely, but with the restrictions of Covid over the last 18 months, and a huge area to care for, some areas are a little wilder than you would usually see.
+Our gardens are looking lovely, but with the restrictions of Covid over the last two years, and a huge area to care for, some areas are a little wilder than you would usually see.

-The Disraeli's had a passion for trees and there is a mix of decidous and evergreen around the grounds, so some areas with welcome cover in wet weather and others with blazing autumn colour to enjoy.
-The partterre bedding changeover takes place from 18 Oct to 7 Nov when the new display for spring 2022 will be installed.
+The Disraeli's had a passion for trees and there is a mix of decidous and evergreen around the grounds, so some areas with welcome cover in wet weather and others with skeletal shapes to enjoy.
+The winter partterre bedding changeover has taken place and the new display for spring 2022 will be in blloom from March.

-Our new play area in the orchard is suitable for children under 10 years of age.
+Our play area in the orchard is suitable for children under 10 years of age.
 We ask you to limit your playtime to a maximum of 20 minutes to allow everyone the chance to have a go.
 Please, no eating or drinking within the play area.
 On frosty days we may need to close the area for safety.

-If you fancy a longer visit, why not explore Hughenden’s countryside?
+If you are looking for a longer visit, why not explore Hughenden’s countryside?
 With peaceful woodlands, open parkland and even a rare chalk stream, there’s lots to discover.

 Wheelchairs are available to hire in advance, email email@example.com to book one for the day you are visiting.

 Dogs on a lead are welcome at Hughenden in the formal gardens, walled garden, orchard and stableyard.
-In the parkland, dogs must be on a lead as cattle are roaming.
 In the woodlands, please keep them under close control as many adjacent fields have livestock.